lechu77/cf-templates/README.md

 # ☁️ CloudFormation Templates by Lechu

-Welcome to my collection of AWS CloudFormation templates! 🚀 This repository contains production-ready templates for various AWS services and infrastructure patterns.
+Welcome to my collection of AWS CloudFormation templates! 🚀 This repository contains templates for various AWS services and infrastructure patterns.

+⚠️ **Disclaimer**: Regardless that I use these templates in production environments, these templates are provided as-is for educational and experimental purposes.
+Use at your own risk and thoroughly test in your own environment before any deployment.
+The author is not responsible for any damages or issues that may arise from using these templates.

 ## 📋 Table of Contents